sujaldev/sujal.dev/content/posts/waygui/03-creating-a-window-on-wayland-from-scratch-in-pure-python.md

 ...
 ```

-We are reading 8 bytes (the size of a header) from the received data and parsing it into each field by passing the
+We are reading 8 bytes (the size of a header) from the received data and interpreting each 32-bit word (4 bytes) as an
-expected byte stream format to the struct module.
-Again, we require separate handling for each byte order to split the
+unsigned integer.
+The first is the object ID, and the second packs both the size and the opcode, which we have to split.
+We can extract the opcode by using a bit-mask of `0xFFFF`, which extracts the lower 16-bits.
+Then the size field can be
+extracted by bit shifting the entire 32-bit integer to the right by 16-bits.

-size and opcode fields.
-Next, we should store this `Header` in a new `Message` class that stores both the header and the
+Next, we should store this `Header` in a new `Message` class that stores both the header and the payload:
-payload:

 ```python | linenos
 ...